mateo-ceballos/login-utn-frc/README.md

 The most popular is Tampermonkey, install it with the following link: https://www.tampermonkey.net/

-Navigate to the .user.js file and Tampermonkey will show the install option https://github.com/mateo-ceballos/login-utn-frc/blob/main/login-utn-frc.user.js
+Navigate to the .user.js file, click on the 'Raw' button, and Tampermonkey will show the install option https://github.com/mateo-ceballos/login-utn-frc/blob/main/login-utn-frc.user.js

 That's it!
 Now every time you login, these option will be automatically set